bioinfo-pf-curie/ChIP-seq/README.md

 --blacklist [file]                 Path to black list regions (.bed).
 --spikePercentFilter [float]       Minimum percent of reads aligned to spike-in genome.
 Default: 1

+Analysis:
+--noReadExtension                  Do not extend reads to fragment length.
+Default: false

 Annotation:          If not specified in the configuration file or you wish to overwrite any of the references given by the --genome field
 --geneBed [file]                   BED annotation file with gene coordinate.
 --gtf [file]                       GTF annotation file.
 Used in HOMER peak annotation